-Our favorite minimalist women's water shoe is the Astral Loyak, our runner-up to the Editors' Choice winner.
-The low profile and lightweight canvas uppers are preferred by our testers for a day of kayaking on a river or lake.
+Our favorite minimalist women's water shoe is the Astral Loyak.
+Our testers prefer the low profile and lightweight canvas uppers for a day of kayaking on a river or lake.
 The siped outsole has a lot of surface area contact with the ground.
-As a result, it boasts the best traction of any model we've tested when it comes to gaining purchase on wet rocks.
-They are also quite sensitive due to a thin and removable insole.
+As a result, it boasts the best traction of any model we tested when it comes to gaining purchase on wet rocks.
+Due to a thin, removable insole, they are also quite sensitive.
 To most of our testers, they look and feel like a shoe but perform similar to neoprene booties.

 The main drawbacks of the Loyak lie in their warmth and durability.
 Our lead tester found it tough to fit any significant layers inside this shoe, and the thin upper itself doesn't provide much insulation.
-Depending on when and where you prefer to paddle, this may not be an issue for you.
-Also, after our testing period of a few months, this pair showed noticeable signs of wear.
-These things considered, we still love these light and low shoes that any kayaker and more would appreciate.
+This may not be an issue for you, depending on when and where you prefer to paddle.
+This pair also showed noticeable signs of wear after our few months of testing.
+These things considered, we still love these light and low shoes that any kayaker and more will appreciate.

 Read review: Astral Loyak - Women's

 This review is led by Monica Nigon.
 A passionate whitewater raft guide on the Arkansas River of Colorado, Monica grew up kayaking and canoeing on the rivers and lakes of her home state of Minnesota.
 Thus, she is familiar with water activities in extreme weather conditions.
 Now an avid boater, Monica has rafted all over the world, from afternoon trips in New Zealand to multi-day expeditions in the Grand Canyon.
 She has taught flat-water kayaking and canoeing to all ages.